Everything you need to know about a DDoS attack

 How does a DDoS attack work?

-DDoS stands for "Distributed Denial of Service".
+DDoS stands for “Distributed Denial of Service”.
 It is a type of denial of service attack where hackers, through malware, control many computers at once and use them to send large amounts of fake traffic to a website, web server or network, causing it to become overloaded and out of service.
-While the attack is in progress, the website, network or server is inaccessible to legitimate traffic.
+These attacks aim to disrupt the availability of specific systems, such as websites or applications, to legitimate users by overwhelming the target system with large volumes of requests.

 If a website or similar is hit by a DDoS attack, it will receive thousands of requests from multiple sources over a period of minutes or sometimes hours.
 These requests are automated and come from a potentially huge network of computers.